docsforadobe/after-effects-plugin-guide/docs/ppro/bigger-differences.rst

 Before CS6, PF_CHECKOUT_PARAM() only returned 8-bit ARGB buffers, regardless of the pixel format currently being used for rendering.
 Starting in CS6, an effect can opt in to get frames in the same format as the render request, whether it is 32-bit float, YUV, etc.

-Plug-ins may request this behavior, but existing plug-ins will continue working receiving 8- bit ARGB frames.
+Plug-ins may request this behavior, but existing plug-ins will continue working receiving 8-bit ARGB frames.
 The call is EffectWantsCheckedOutFramesToMatch RenderPixelFormat(), in the PF Utility Suite, defined in PrSDKAESupport.h.
 The call should be made on PF_Cmd_GLOBAL_SETUP, the same selector where an effect would already advertise support beyond 8-bit RGB using AddSupportedPixelFormat().